-- iTunes - Subscribe to the podcast directly through the Store
+- iTunes - Subscribe to the podcast directly through the iTunes Store (audio only)

-- RSS - Subscribe through your regular RSS reader
+- RSS - Subscribe through your regular RSS reader (audio only)

 - MP3 - Direct download link to the MP3 file

 Program length: 1:29:38

 Week in Review:

 News items of interest: